 Depending on the AC power load your boat requires and the power available from the shore supply or the generator, you may not be able to operate all 120-volt AC accessories at one time.
 POWER MANAGEMENT PRACTICES may need to be observed particularly when only one 30 amp shore supply outlet is available or when supplying power from the optional generator.
-You should be aware of the load each accessory draws and make sure you don't overload the circuit. require and managing the electrical load on each circuit.
+You should be aware of the load each accessory draws and make sure you don't overload the circuit.

+The table in this section will assist you in documenting the load AC accessories on your boat require and managing the electrical load on each circuit.
 An owner's manual for each AC accessory installed on your boat at the factory has been included with your boat.
 Additionally, you should make sure you have the manuals for accessories installed by your dealer or that you bring aboard.
 The specification section of the owner's manual will provide the wattage or amperage the accessory requires.
 Enter the load requirements in the table provided and use the information as a quick reference tool to calculate the electrical load.
 If only watts are given in the specifications, divide the watts by the voltage to determine the amps.